cwithsharad/cwithsharad.github.io/app.md

 ---

 ## Android app

-**My android app is out now you can download it from the link below.**
+**Android app is out now you can download it from the link below.**

+### Uninstall the previous app first and then install new file
 <div class="row">
 <div class="col-sm-12">
   <a href="https://github.com/cwithsharad/cwithsharad.github.io/raw/master/assets/apk/cws.apk" class="btn btn-primary">Download</a>